 Our Modern Slavery and Human Trafficking Policy demonstrates our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We have a zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme.
 VIDAfresh’s supplier compliance programme consists of a variety of systems and processes that reduce risk and highlight any ethical non-compliances within our supplier base.
-This is achieved and monitored using third-party audits, site visits and independent ethical assurance schemes annually.
+This is achieved and monitored with third-party audits and site visits together with independent ethical assurance schemes.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, Stronger Together provides training to our staff on how to identify, monitor and report any suspected victims.
-We also advise our business partners to provide relevant training to their staff and suppliers.
-Due to the nature of our industry, the use of temporary workers is unavoidable and therefore has an element of risk of forced labour.
-To ensure we have minimised said risk to any potential workers, staff are provided with training in their native language on how to report any potential threats.
+Due to the nature of our industry the use of temporary workers is unavoidable which therefore comes with an element of risk of forced labour.
+Consequently, we also strongly encourage our business partners to provide the same training to their staff and suppliers and providers.
+To ensure we have minimised the risk to any potential workers, staff are provided training in their native language of how to report any potential threats.

-VIDAfresh recognise the importance and severity of tackling all ethical challenges presented to the business and are fully committed to not just a reduction but the total elimination of modern slavery.
-To ensure that slavery and human trafficking is not taking place in any part of our business or supply chain we insist that all of our suppliers are members of ethical assurance schemes such as SEDEX and/or Stronger Together as well as completing ‘’Supplier Approval’ audits in conjunction with stringent face-to-face customer audits as well as on-site inspections through independent third-party auditors.
+VIDAfresh recognise the importance and severity of tackling all ethical challenges presented to the company and are fully committed to the reduction and elimination of modern slavery to ensure that slavery and human trafficking is not taking place in any part of our business or supply chain.
+This is achieved by ensuring that all of our suppliers are members of ethical assurance schemes such as SEDEX and/or Stronger Together as well as completing ‘Supplier Approval’ audits in conjunction with stringent face-to-face customer audits as well as on-site inspections through an authorised, independent third-party company.